Things to Do in Grand Rapids With Kids

 Did you know ArtPrize is the world’s largest art competition?
 And we get free front row seats!

-It’s one of the most unique things you can do in Grand Rapids with kids.
+It’s one of the most unique things to do in Grand Rapids with kids.
+There will be some changes this year, but art-goers can expect to celebrate the same creativity they’ve come to know and love.

 1145 Fulton St E, Grand Rapids, MI 49503

-This historic farmers market is always worth a stop.
+This historic Fulton Street farmers market is always worth a stop.

 You never know what you’ll find there–but you can count on it to be fresh and local.